Sarah Meyohas: Early life and education

 Meyohas grew up in Uptown Manhattan, New York.
-She has two brothers, financiers Nathaniel Meyohas and Marc Meyohas.
+She has three brothers, including financiers Nathaniel Meyohas and Marc Meyohas.
 She holds a B.A. in international relations from the University of Pennsylvania and a B.S in finance from the Wharton School, and in 2015, she received an M.F.A. from Yale University.

 Work

-In her work across media, Meyohas uses networks of information, power, value, and communication.
+In her multimedia work, Meyohas uses networks of information, power, value, and communication.
 Most spaces are shaped by the flow of desire through matrices of thought; this is the site of her work.

 BitchCoin

-Meyohas first gained traction in 2015 for her work BitchCoin, her own form of cryptocurrency.
-Similar to Bitcoin, one Bitchcoin, is worth 25 square inches of any one of Meyohas’ photographic prints.
-The value of each coin fluctuates with the increasing value of the artist’s works.
-‘BitchCoin asserts artistic agency as an economic claim,” Meyohas states, "This is important for artists when art is viewed as a cultural capital.”
+In 2015, Meyohas gained traction for her work Bitchcoin, the artist's own form of cryptocurrency, similar to Bitcoin.
+One Bitchcoin is worth 25 square inches of any one of Meyohas' photographic prints.
+The value of each coin fluctuates with the increasing value of the artist's works.
+"BitchCoin asserts artistic agency as an economic claim", Meyohas states, "This is important for artists when art is viewed as a cultural capital".